 - The Orka3 API is a RESTful API and conforms to enterprise industry standards.

-Get a token from the Orka3 CLI
+Get a Token from the Orka3 CLI

 For all API calls, you need to provide theAuthorization: Bearer <TOKEN> header.
 The Orka3 API currently does not let you log in from it directly and obtain a token.
 You will need to obtain your token from the Orka3 CLI.